Ada-Developers-Academy/core-unit-2/api-7-refactoring/refactor-validate-book.md

     assert result_book.description == "watr 4evr"
 ```

-We should immediately see the `validate_book` tests failing and can move over to `routes.py` and make a corresponding change to `validate_book`.
+We should immediately see the `validate_book` tests failing and can move over to `routes.py` and make the corresponding change to `validate_book`.
 We'll add `cls` as the first parameter to `validate_book` and our function signature should look like:

 ```python
 def validate_book(cls, book_id):